Frontiers journals are at the top of citation and impact metrics

 Indexed in: Scopus, Google Scholar, DOAJ, CrossRef, dblp, Ulrich's Periodicals Directory, CLOCKSS

-Computer and Network Security welcomes submissions of the following article types: Book Review, Code, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology Report.
+Computer and Network Security welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.

 All manuscripts must be submitted directly to the section Computer and Network Security, where they are peer-reviewed by the Associate and Review Editors of the specialty section.